 Chris Rufa, Senior Director of Global Distribution at Apex Tool Group stated, “You rarely implement a new system and have users tell you ‘It’s made my life so much easier.‘ Making the process better for associates makes them more productive.
 And that’s better for the business.”

 The goal is to provide a solution that will help everyone do their best work by anticipating differing skill levels and abilities.
 Therefore, Lucas mobile applications have a beginner mode that provides additional context and data to new users while they ramp up, and also an advanced mode that allows expert users to condense many steps into one step, saving time.

 Make sure employees understand how the system will benefit them and what they stand to gain.
 This can overcome fear of the unknown and a sense that the current way of doing things is good enough.

 For example, we encourage new customers to explain to pickers how voice-directed mobile applications will enable them to more easily hit their goal rates and earn any associated bonuses.
 A selector at Pate Dawson said it best when asked, what does Jennifer™ (the brain, voice and orchestration engine of the Lucas system) mean to you?
 “More money.”
 A clear understanding of the technology’s value to them can turn employees’ apprehension into excitement and support.

 By involving management throughout the implementation process, you communicate to employees that this is an important project, that it affects everyone, and that you are committed to making the change successful.

-During customer implementations of our work execution software solution, we encourage supervisors and managers to learn all aspects of the system, not just the Engage Management Dashboard, but also the Lucas Move mobile applications that their employees will be interacting with every day.
+During customer implementations of our system, we encourage supervisors and managers to learn all aspects of the system, not just the management console, but also the mobile applications that their employees will be interacting with every day.
 In addition to showing solidarity with employees as they deal with change, this gives management insight into how the change will (and will not) affect hourly associates.